SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/BasicProgramFunctions/File.md

 ### Export Segmentation

 Label maps can be exported in a variety of file formats.
-If a layer containing a label map is selected, then the user may select the Export Segmentation option which opens the segmentation dialogue (<a href="#ExportSeg">Figure 5.3</a>).
+If a layer containing a label map is selected, then the user may select the Export Segmentation option which opens the segmentation dialogue.

 ![ExportSeg](../../Seg3DBasicFunctionality_figures/ExportSeg.png)
 *This window appears when the user selects export segmentation.
 It allows the user to select the layers they wish to export as label masks and the format they wish to export.*

 This window allows the user to select the layers to export as label masks and the format they wish to export.
 The available formats include: .nrrd, .mat (matlab), .tiff, .bmp, .png, .dcm.
 This function can be called using the shortcut CTRL/CMD+E. The segmentation may be saved as a single file or as multiple files.

 After choosing a file name (single file only) and location for the segmentation, you will be shown the Export to Segmentation Summary.
 This window shows the layers chosen to save as a segmentation.
-In the case of saving as a single file, there is an additional layer (the background, which is the remainder of the volume) and an option to choose the value to represent each of the layers (<a href="#ExportSeg2">Figure 5.4</a>).
-I should be noted that the segmentation will only represent one value per voxel, so if any of the selected layers overlap the higher value will overwrite the region of overlap.
+In the case of saving as a single file, there is an additional layer (the background, which is the remainder of the volume) and an option to choose the value to represent each of the layers.
+It should be noted that the segmentation will only represent one value per voxel, so if any of the selected layers overlap the higher value will overwrite the region of overlap.
 If saving as multiple files, this window will show the names of the layers only.

 ![ExportSeg2](../../Seg3DBasicFunctionality_figures/ExportSeg_2.png)
 *This window appears when the user selects export segmentation and a file is chosen.
 This allows the users to choose the labels to use for each material.*